 Silicone nodes may occasionally detach during use

-The COMFIER Electric Cordless Hair Scalp Massager takes the concept of scalp care from a manual chore to a powered, spa-like experience.
-If you are looking for something that mimics the kneading sensation of human fingers rather than just scratching the surface, this device utilizes four rotating heads with a total of 84 individual massage nodes to work tension out of your head.
+If you want a spa-like kneading sensation without the manual effort, the COMFIER Electric Cordless Hair Scalp Massager uses four rotating heads with a total of 84 individual massage nodes to work tension out of your head.
 It features four different modes that allow you to switch between low and high speeds, as well as alternating the rotation direction, giving you plenty of options to customize the intensity of your session.

 Performance

-Using this in the shower is a breeze thanks to its IPX7 waterproof rating, meaning you can safely submerge it to help lather shampoo or work a conditioner deep into your roots without worrying about water damage.
-The ergonomic handle is designed to fit comfortably in your palm, preventing hand fatigue that often comes with manual scrubbing.
-Beyond just cleaning, the kneading action is fantastic for stress relief, helping to loosen tight muscles not just on your scalp, but also on your neck and shoulders if you decide to use it as a mini body massager.
+The IPX7 waterproof rating makes this device a breeze to use in the shower, meaning you can safely submerge it to help lather shampoo or work a conditioner deep into your roots.
+The ergonomic handle is designed to fit comfortably in your palm, preventing the hand fatigue that often comes with manual scrubbing.
+Beyond just cleaning, the kneading action is fantastic for stress relief, helping to loosen tight muscles not just on your scalp, but also on your neck and shoulders.
 It comes with a charging base, keeping your bathroom counter tidy and ensuring the device is wire-free during use.

 The Drawbacks

 The cordless freedom is a significant benefit here, but the charging technology feels a step behind modern standards.
 The device relies on an older Micro-USB connection rather than the now-universal USB-C, and the unit must be seated perfectly on its base to charge, which can be a bit finicky if you bump it.
 You also need to be mindful of your technique if you have long or curly hair; the rotating heads can wind up hair and cause tangles if you drag the device in circles.
 Instead, the best approach is to press it down, let it knead, lift it up, and move to the next spot.
-Additionally, the small silicone feet have been known to pop off during vigorous sessions, though they usually snap back on easily.
+Additionally, the small silicone feet can occasionally detach during vigorous sessions, though they usually snap back on easily.

 Best For